continue-revolution/sd-webui-animatediff/README.md

 You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything).

 ## FAQ
-1. Q: Can I reproduce the result created by the orinal authors?
+1. Q: Can I reproduce the result created by the original authors?

     A: Unfortunately, you cannot.
 This is because A1111 implements generation of random tensors in a completely different way.
 It is not possible to produce exactly the same random tensors as the original authors without an extremely large code modification.
 2. Q: I am using a remote server which blocks Google.
 What should I do?